kiba/Writings/fac/chp16_whittle_detour.md

 "I am curious as to what are you doing inside the cafe.
 That is all.
 One more thing, you shouldn't play against him in any games that involved high dexterity skill.
 That's his strength."

-"I noticed.
-Truth be told, we tried a more tactical game, and we still got our asses handed over.
-Even with Jaune Arc, and he's from the military, Satoshi still crush us.
-Seriously, he pulled out tactical moves from nowhere."
+"We noticed.
+We tried a turn-based strategy game where clicking don't matter, and we still got our asses kicked."

 "A quality that I must have missed, because he never shown that in the times he been invited by my wife to my house."